9001/copyparty/docs/examples/windows.md

 * `e2dsa` enables the upload deduplicator and file indexer, which enables searching
 * `e2ts` enables music metadata indexing, making albums / titles etc. searchable too
 * `no-dedup` writes full dupes to disk instead of symlinking, since lots of windows software doesn't handle symlinks well
+  * but the improved upload speed from `e2dsa` is not affected
 * `z` enables zeroconf, making the server available at `http://HOSTNAME.local/` from any other machine in the LAN
 * `p: 80,443` listens on the ports `80` and `443` instead of the default `3923`
 * `lang: nor` sets default language to viking